webwithaman/classroom-project-6-by-sheryians/README.md

 ## Classroom Project 6 by Sheryians Coding School

-This is a responsive and attractive agency/portfolio template built with HTML, CSS, and SCSS.
-It adapts seamlessly to all devices, showcasing services and projects with a clean, professional design.
+This is a simple game, Mysterious Box: Find Doraemon, a responsive game where the user must find the correct box containing Doraemon within 2 chances.
+The game includes interactive sounds for selecting the wrong box, finding the correct one, and moving between boxes.
+Control buttons allow navigation (Next, Previous) and the option to open a box or restart the game.

 ## Live Demo